deepthi1107/Heart_attack_prediction/README.md

 Project Conclusion:

-Done EDA on the dataset and used Random Forest Regressor to train the data. predicted the output on new data, found model fits well on the dataset.
+Done EDA on the dataset and used Logistic Regressor to train the data. predicted the output on new data, found model fits well on the dataset.